Financial Help for People With Disabilities

-Home » Credit Card Debt Relief » Financial Help for Disabled Persons
+Home » Credit Card Debt Relief » Financial Help for People With Disabilities

-ABLE (Achieving a Better Life Experience) savings accounts are tax-advantaged accounts for people with disabilities and their families.
-Contributions can be made by the account owner, family, friends or a special needs trust.
+ABLE (Achieving a Better Life Experience) savings accounts are tax-advantaged accounts for people who have disabilities and their families.
+Contributions can be made by the account owner, family, friends, or a special needs trust.
 Income received is not taxable, and the money can be used for education, food, housing, transportation, job training, assistive technology and health care.

 Medicaid provides health care coverage to people with disabilities who are below certain income caps.
 Each state has different rules about eligibility and how to apply.
 You can learn more about Medicaid through the Centers for Medicare and Medicaid Services (CMS).